 Metabolites are divided into two types, based on their role in cellular activities.
 A metabolite which is directly involved in physiological functions and help in growth, reproduction, and maturity is called primary metabolite.
-Amino acids, saccharides, nitrogen bases, cholesterol, etc., are few examples of primary metabolites.
-The metabolite which is produced from primary metabolite and is not directly involved in the physiological functions is known as secondary metabolite, e.g. pigments, pheromones, antibiotics, alkaloids, etc.
+Amino acids, saccharides, nitrogen bases, cholesterol, etc., are a few examples of primary metabolites.
+The metabolite which is produced from the primary metabolite and is not directly involved in the physiological functions is known as secondary metabolite, e.g. pigments, pheromones, antibiotics, alkaloids, etc.

 Any carbon-containing molecule i.e., organic compounds present in a living cell, is called a biomolecule.
 Based on the molecular weight, biomolecules are classified into two, namely micromolecules and macromolecules.

 Macromolecules are those biomolecules which have a molecular weight less than 10,000 Dalton (Da).
 This includes the primary metabolites and secondary metabolites.
 Macromolecules are acid soluble and their molecular weights range from 18 to 800 Da.